Published on Wednesday, November 3, 2021, last updated

 $ git restore --staged

-branch.
-This does not remove the changes themselves, but stages them - you can verify this with git status
+On your branch, you uncommit all the changes that are not present in the main branch.
+This does not remove the changes themselves, but stages them - you can verify this with git status.
+Now, you unstage them with git restore.

-From there, you can checkout your new branch to reflect the changes between general-authentication
+From there, you can checkout your new branch to reflect the changes between general-authentication and your current branch.

 GitHub pull request best practices

 You can find here some general examples to follow for handling pull requests.
 If you wish to learn more about the best way to organize and handle code review, please go to our dedicated section: How to review code in GitHub.
+For more comprehensive information about code review practices, visit our code review guide.

 Why should I care?